astronomer/docs/astro/install-aws.md

 If you do not specify configuration preferences, Astronomer creates a cluster with `m5.xlarge` nodes and a maximum node count of 20 in `us-east-1`.
 For information on all supported regions, configurations, and defaults, see [AWS cluster configurations](resource-reference-aws.md).

+If you need to VPC peer with Astronomer, provide the following information to your Astronomer representative:

+- Subnet CIDRs (RFC 1918 IP Space).
+- VPC Name/ID and region for peering with Astronomer.
+This is accessible through the [AWS VPC console](https://console.aws.amazon.com/vpc/).
+- The IPs of your DNS servers.

 ## Astronomer support creates the cluster

 After you've created the cross-account IAM role for Astro, contact [Astronomer support](https://cloud.astronomer.io/support).
 Astronomer support will finish creating the cluster in your AWS account.

 This process can take some time.
 Wait for confirmation that the installation was successful before proceeding to the next step.

-> **Note**: If you need to VPC peer with Astronomer, additionally provide the following information to your Astronomer representative:
->
->- Subnet CIDRs (RFC 1918 IP Space).
->- VPC Name/ID and region for peering with Astronomer.
-This is accessible through the [AWS VPC console](https://console.aws.amazon.com/vpc/).
->- The IPs of your DNS servers.
->
-> You then need to accept a VPC peering request from Astronomer after Astro is installed.
-To accept the request, follow [Creating and accepting a VPC peering connection](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html) in AWS documentation.
+If you submitted VPC peering request, you'll need to accept the request from Astronomer after Astro is installed.
+To accept the request, see [Create a VPC peering connection](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html) in AWS documentation.

->
-> Once VPC peered with Astronomer, configure and validate the following to ensure successful network communications between Astro and your resources:
+When VPC peering with Astronomer is complete, configure and validate the following items to ensure successful network communications between Astro and your resources:

->
->- Egress Routes on Astronomer Route Table
+- Egress Routes on Astronomer Route Table
->- [Network ACLs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html#nacl-tasks) and/or [Security Group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#working-with-security-groups) rules of your resources
+- [Network ACLs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html#nacl-tasks) and/or [Security Group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#working-with-security-groups) rules of your resources

 </TabItem>